About Us

 Our Leadership

-David Zinner, Vice President
+David Zinner, Vice President and Acting President

 A native of St. Louis, David has recently retired as Executive Director of Kavod v’Nichum, focusing on Jewish traditions around dying, death, funerals, burials, cemeteries, grief and mourning.
 He has also served as Executive Director of Tifereth Israel Congregation in Washington, DC.
 He lives in Columbia MD and is an active member of the Columbia Jewish Congregation.